avaneev/biteopt/README.md

 better and worse solutions (limits the magnitude to the current basin of solutions).

-12. Solution generator that estimates population's standard deviation using 4 solutions, and then generates a solution using Gaussian sampling around centroid.
+12. Solution generator that estimates population's standard deviation using better and worse solutions, and then generates a solution using Gaussian sampling around centroid.

 ## SMA-ES ##